JoeLazarus/DS6306_Study1/README.md

 ## CodeBook

-The [Codebook](https://github.com/rickfontenot/DS6306_Study1/blob/main/Case%20Study%201%20Codebook.docx) - Provides additional details regarding the session information of the environment.
+The [Codebook](https://github.com/rickfontenot/DS6306_Study1/blob/main/Case%20Study%201%20Codebook.docx) - describes the contents, structure, and layout of the craft beer data used in this project.

 ## Contributing